Jump to top menu Jump to main menu Jump to content

 Yanto Ridwan completed a BSc in Medical Biology (2007) at the Hoger Laboratorium Onderwijs in Rotterdam.
 He was appointed as an application specialist, with the main focus on optical imaging and microCT.
 His tasks include providing preliminary advice on the use of preclinical imaging modalities, providing technical support and he is also involved in application development, education, planning and equipment maintenance.

-Marjolein Verhoeven completed a MSc in Medical Natural Sciences with a specialization in medical physics (2018) and a MSc in Oncology (2018) at the Vrije Universiteit in Amsterdam.
-In 2018 she started a PhD in preclinical molecular imaging and therapy at the department of Radiology & Nuclear Medicine at the Erasmus MC in Rotterdam.
+Dr. Marjolein Verhoeven completed a MSc in Medical Natural Sciences with a specialization in medical physics (2018) and a MSc in Oncology (2018) at the Vrije Universiteit in Amsterdam.
+In 2024 she obtained her PhD in preclinical molecular imaging and therapy at the department of Radiology & Nuclear Medicine at the Erasmus MC in Rotterdam.
 Since 2023, she has been part of the AMIE Core Facility team as an application specialist with a focus on MRI.
 She is responsible for supporting MRI users through training, instruction and technical assistance, and for expanding the application possibilities of the MRI equipment.

 Our expertise